Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Introduction

 Once one knows or estimates a rule, it may be of interest to \emph{evaluate} it, which translates to asking the causal question: what is the expected outcome had every person received the treatment assigned to him or her by the (optimal) rule?
 The causal parameter that answers this question is sometimes referred to as the \emph{value} of the rule.
 It may be of relevance to learn this quantity in order to determine the benefit of assigning treatment in a more complex way compared to, for example, simply giving everyone treatment (an intervention that is straightforward to implement without the cost or complexity of measuring covariates and personalizing treatment assignment).

-In this paper, we examine the following causal parameters, which we identify as statistical estimands, corresponding to the value of an (optimal) rule: 1) the true expected outcome of a given \textit{a priori} known dynamic treatment rule; 2) the true expected outcome under the true, unknown ODTR; and 2) the true expected outcome under the \emph{estimated} ODTR, a so-called ``data-adaptive parameter."
-The latter parameter can be further split into the true expected outcome under a) an ODTR estimated on the entire data at hand, or b) a sample-split specific ODTR, in which, under a cross-validation scheme, the ODTR is estimated on each training set and evaluated, under the true data-generating distribution, on the complementary validation set, with the data-adaptive parameter defined as an average across sample splits.
+In this paper, we examine the following causal parameters, which we identify as statistical estimands, corresponding to the value of an (optimal) rule: 1) the true expected outcome of a given \textit{a priori} known dynamic treatment rule; 2) the true expected outcome under the true, unknown ODTR -- a particularly challenging target parameter to estimate; and 3) the true expected outcome under the \emph{estimated} ODTR, a so-called ``data-adaptive parameter."
+The latter parameter can be further split into the true expected outcome under a) an ODTR estimated on the entire data at hand, or b) a sample-split-specific ODTR, in which, under a cross-validation scheme, the ODTR is estimated on each training set and evaluated, under the true data-generating distribution, on the complementary validation set, with the data-adaptive parameter defined as an average across sample splits.

 We discuss several estimators for these estimands.
-Specifically, we consider the following estimators suited for estimating a treatment-specific mean: the simple substitution estimator of the G-computation formula \citep{robins1986new}, the inverse probability of treatment weighted (IPTW) estimator \citep{hernanrobins2006, rosenbaum1983central}, the double-robust IPTW estimator (IPTW-DR) \citep{robins1994estimation, scharfstein1999theory, robins2000robust}, the targeted maximum likelihood estimator (TMLE) \citep{bembomvdL2007, rosenblum2010targeted, TLBBD}, and the cross-validated TMLE (CV-TMLE) \citep{zheng2010asymptotic, van2015targeted, van2018targeted}.
+Specifically, we consider the following estimators suited for estimating a treatment-specific mean: the simple substitution estimator of the G-computation formula \citep{robins1986new}, the inverse probability of treatment weighted (IPTW) estimator \citep{hernanrobins2006, rosenbaum1983central}, the double-robust IPTW estimator (IPTW-DR) \citep{robins1994estimation, scharfstein1999theory, robins2000robust}, the targeted maximum likelihood estimator (TMLE) \citep{bembomvdL2007, rosenblum2010targeted, TLBBD, van2015targeted}, and the cross-validated TMLE (CV-TMLE) \citep{zheng2010asymptotic, van2015targeted, van2018targeted}.

 First, we review the conditions under which asymptotic linearity is achieved for these estimators in the scenario where one wants to evaluate an \textit{a priori} known rule.
 This provides insight into the common scenario in which one wishes to evaluate the value of a dynamic treatment rule that is pre-specified (based on investigator knowledge or external data sources), rather than learned from the data at hand.
 Estimators for this parameter require fast enough convergence rates and smoothness assumptions on nuisance parameters, though smoothness assumptions can be relaxed when employing CV-TMLE.